Home

 Scott 1507 (2012)

-Constantine I, the Great, (co-emperor 313-324, sole emperor, 324-337) is considered a saint in the Eastern Church, and is sometimes referred to as ‘the Thirteenth Apostle.”
-He is not included in the list of saints in the Latin West.
-He was the son of Constantius I Chlorus and Helena (later St. Helena), born in c.
-272 in Nis, Serbia.
+Constantine was born around the year 272 AD in Naissus (modern-day Niš, Serbia), the son of Constantius I and Helena (later St. Helena).
 When his father died in 306, Constantine was proclaimed emperor by his troops in York, England.
-Between 306 and 312 he defeated rivals to the throne of the Empire, defeating Maxentius (his brother-in-law) at Milvian Bridge outside Rome on 28 October, 312.
-Prior to that battle, Constantine saw a vision in the sky of a cross and the words “in hoc signo vinces" (in this sign conquer).
+Between 306 and 312 he defeated rivals to the throne of the Empire, including the defeat of Maxentius (his brother-in-law) at Milvian Bridge outside Rome.
+The souvenir sheet above, issued jointly with Italy to commemorate the 1700th anniversary of the battle, is a detail from a fresco by students of Raphael, capturing the moment of Constantine’s victory on 28 October, 312.
+Prior to the battle, Constantine saw a vision in the sky of a cross and the words “in hoc signo vinces" (in this sign conquer).
 The cross emblem was displayed during the battle and Constantine was convinced that the Christian God favored his cause.

 • James C Hamilton, Vatican Notes, Volume 60, Number 354, pp. 4-6, 2012, Vatican City New Issues: September 2012